You could get up to 30 hours a week of childcare or early education if your child is 3 or 4 years.

 If a nanny looks after your child, you cannot pay them using the Childcare Offer.

-You could get other support if your nanny is registered with the Care Inspectorate Wales voluntary approval scheme.
+You could get other support if your nanny is registered under the Welsh Government’s voluntary approval scheme.

 - your child must be aged 3 or 4 years old